geeknoid/Undertaker/README.md

 * `--root-assemblies` lets you specify the set of root assemblies.
 This is a text file containing the names of assemblies, one per line.

+* `--reflection-symbols` lets you specify a text file containing a list of symbols that are accessed through reflection.
+Each line in the file should be in the form of `assembly-name:fully-qualified-symbol-name`.

-* `--test-method-attributes` lets you specify the set of attributes that mark a method as a test.
+* * `--test-method-attributes` lets you specify the set of attributes that mark a method as a test.
 This is a text file containing the fully qualified names of the attributes, one per line.
 If this is not supplied, a default set of well-known names is used.